w3f/polkadot-wiki/docs/learn/how-to/create-pure-proxy.md

 * * *

-If you are more of a visual learner, check these videos from our Tech Ed team.
+If you are more of a visual learner, check these videos from the Tech Ed team.
 They show how to create and delete pure proxies and when you may want to use them:

   * [Creating and Deleting Anonymous (Pure) Proxies on Polkadot ](https://www.youtube.com/watch?v=T443RcCYP24)
   * [When and Why you can use Anonymous (Pure) Proxies on Polkadot](https://www.youtube.com/watch?v=YkYApbhU3i0)